ibm-cloud-docs/Cloudant/api/authentication.md

 ```
 {: codeblock}

-See the following example that includes basic authentication credentials in a request by using the command line
+The following example includes basic authentication credentials in a request by using the command line:

 ```sh
 curl "https://$ACCOUNT:$PASSWORD@$ACCOUNT.cloudant.com"